The Semware Editor

 Often regular expressions that can match an empty string are not useful.
 Worse, they can also be dangerous when used for searching inside a loop, which can then become infinite because the empty string always matches without advancing the cursor.
 This macro [procedure] returns zero for such regular expressions, and thus helps you and your macro recognize and avoid useless and dangerous searches.

-Not maintained TSE macros, in various states
+Not maintained and experimental TSE macros, in various states

 This is neither a finished nor a well-working macro.